zhangjinshui-nerveee/nerveee-web/source/_posts/brst_review.md

 - Intensity: The effects of NIBS are generally weaker and may require multiple sessions to achieve meaningful outcomes.

 # The Invasive Option
 Invasive brain stimulation techniques, such as deep brain stimulation (DBS) and electrocorticography (ECoG)-guided stimulation, involve surgical implantation of electrodes into the brain.
-These methods have shown tremendous promise in treating conditions like Parkinson39s disease, epilepsy, and severe depression.
+These methods have shown tremendous promise in treating conditions like Parkinson's disease, epilepsy, and severe depression.

 ## Advantages of Invasive Techniques:
 Precision: The ability to directly target specific brain regions provides unparalleled accuracy and control.
 Efficacy: Invasive methods often yield robust and sustained effects, particularly for disorders resistant to conventional treatments.
-Customizability: Devices can be fine-tuned in real-time to adapt to the patient39s needs and responses.
+Customizability: Devices can be fine-tuned in real-time to adapt to the patient's needs and responses.

 ## Limitations
 - Risk: Surgery carries inherent risks, including infection, hemorrhage, and potential neurological damage.